aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/spreadsheetml2003saveoptions/_index.md

 ### getExportColumnIndexOfCell() {#getExportColumnIndexOfCell--}

+<b>@deprecated.</b> Please use the 'exportColumnIndexOfCell' property instead.
 The default value is false, it means that column index  will be ignored if the cell is contiguous to the previous cell.

 ```javascript
 getExportColumnIndexOfCell() : boolean;